We believe that good business is good for business and we’re committed to respecting the communities and environments in which we operate.

 As a family business, giving back to our communities is part of who we are and our businesses support a number of charity and local community programmes.

 The JD Foundation is committed to creating a positive social impact by supporting charities working with disadvantaged young people across the UK.
-More information on this is available in the JD Social Impact report.
+More information on this is available in the JD annual report.

 Pentland Brands has committed to giving 1% of its profits to charity every year and, over the next ten years, will donate half a million products to those most in need.